Unveiling the Secrets of Milk Oolong Tea

 How to Make Oolong Milk Tea

 To fully experience the unique flavors and aromas of milk oolong tea, it is important to brew it correctly.
-Start by using high-quality loose leaf tea and a teapot or gaiwan.
+Start by using high-quality milk oolong tea and a teapot or gaiwan.
 Heat water to around 195-205°F and steep the tea leaves for 3-5 minutes.
 You can also re-steep the leaves a second time to fully enjoy the flavors of the tea.

 Where to Find Milk Oolong Tea